 While every estate is unique, there are some parts of the estate settlement process which are common to all estates.
-There are also some common buzz-words in ths process, so here is some helpful information:
+There are also some common buzz-words in ths process, so THIS LINK will provide some helpful information.

-Finishing the job - Once the Inheritance Tax return is approved by the state (usually about 3 months after filing) and all debts and expenses are paid, distribution of the assets can be made to the heirs in accordance with the will (or by law, in cases where there is no will).
+Distributing the Inheritance and Finishing the job - Provided there are sufficient funds to pay all debts and expenses, and there are specific bequests, they can be distributed at any time.
+The distribution of the residue of the estate may be delayed for a variety of income and inheritance tax reasons, but once the Inheritance Tax return is approved by the state (usually about 5-6 months after filing) and all debts and expenses are paid, distribution of the assets can be made to the heirs in accordance with the will (or by law, in cases where there is no will).
 This may often be done by agreement of the heirs, but sometimes a formal court accounting is required.

 What is this going to Cost? - All costs of estate administration are discussed in advance and will be confirmed in writing.
 Cost savings are available when an estate can be settled by receipt or estate settlement agreement.

 Questions?
 Every estate is different and each involves a special set of facts.
-This guide is not in-tended to answer all questions that may arise in estate administration.
+This guide is not intended to answer all questions that may arise in estate administration.
 We make every effort to make ourselves available to you.
-Many estate matters are handled by our staff, including our estate assistant, Sue Chichester.
-If Attorney Steadman is unavailable, be assured that she has the estate files at her fingertips.
-Sue has years of accounting experience and you will find her a thoroughly pleasant and professional assistant in the process of estate administration.
+Many estate matters are handled by our staff, including our estate assistant, Susan Robison.
+If your attorney is unavailable, be assured that Susan has the estate files at her fingertips.